Adamancia Vault

 Link a single group

-Link a group to a same-named group on the connected program and they form one shared cluster.
-Edit the “Focus” group in the browser and the “Focus” group on the Mac updates too — sites on one side, apps on the other, kept in step.
+Link a group to the same-named group in the other tool and they become one shared plan.
+Change the “Focus” group online and the “Focus” group on your Mac changes too - sites on one side, apps on the other, kept in step.

 Groups you don't link simply stay independent, so you keep full control over what syncs.